culturefoundry/ssnw-hq/web/modules/contrib/schemadotorg/docs/DECISIONS.md

 ##### Use contributed modules and configuration before writing custom code

 ##### During Alpha releases only support the latest stable release of Drupal core.
-- TBD What versions of Drupal core should be supported.
+- TBD What versions of Drupal core should be supported?

 ##### Always use patch files uploaded to issues on Drupal.org.
 - Do NOT use an MR's diff as a patch because the contents may change.